 We routinely develop new solutions that respond to the way our clients work.
 For Burgiss Group we developed a long banks of shared workstations for their traders (image 2).
 The stations have staggered seats and low partitions to facilitate communication between the analysts while keeping their screens private.

 The architects asked us to develop a glass partition system that would integrate some of the existing site finishes while maintaining the overall look of the Milder Furniture System.
 Cherry sills and frosted glass elements were matched in the final partition design.

 Architect: LITTLE Architecture

-LITTLE is an architectural firm that came to Milder Office to overhaul their 10,000SF offices in Durham, NC.
+LITTLE is an architectural firm that came to Milder Office to overhaul their 10,000SF offices in Durham, NC, they had a good sense of what it is they wanted.
 Our furniture system allowed the client to tailor products to their specific needs while maintaining a cohesive aesthetic throughout.

 Clients have specialized needs, LITTLE wanted oversized desktops that could support the way they worked and could accommodate architectural plans.
-Milder also furnished conference tables, workstations for private offices, a variety of storage options, lounge furniture, as well as a custom kitchen.
-A mix of pre-finished plywood colors were specified throughout the space to great effect.
+Milder also furnished conference rooms, private offices, lounge, as well as a custom kitchen and storage options throughout.
+A clever mix of pre-finished plywood colors were specified throughout the space to great effect.